RHP-ZBC/RHP-ZBC.github.io/index.md

 ## Methodology

 The passcode to continue the little script is your official birthday (8 bits: yyyy/mm/dd) plus my birthday!
-Please do not consider the lunar calender :-)
+Please do not consider the lunar calendar :-)

 If you make it right, you may continue with the script.

 ## Experiments & Results

-Trust me, I coded the whole thing and I tried it on Windows 11.
+Trust me, I coded the whole thing, and I tried it on Windows 11.
 It should also work on Windows 10.
-If not, contact the supporting staff via wechat.
+If not, contact the supporting staff via WeChat.

 ## Conclusion